-Here, let's explain in more detail why community dock is the process evaluation technique of the policy.
-The diagnosis report of human dock forms not only a motive to continue objective measurement and recording of data on body weight, percent of body fat, and blood pressure, but is also a motive for examinees to review their whole lifestyle including exercise, meals, luxury goods and sleep.
+Here, let us explain in more detail why community dock is the process evaluation technique of the policy.
+The diagnosis report of human dock forms not only a motive to continue objective measurement and recording of data on body

+Human dock Community dock (1) Diagnosis and treatment by doctors (1) Survey/analysis and policy proposal by researchers (2) Oral questions by doctors (dialog between doctors and examinees) + self-check and self-correction by examinees → self-awareness and self-control (2) Report of the survey results by researchers (collaborating workshop of researchers and communities) + self-check and self-correction by communities → self-awareness and self-control weight, percent of body fat and blood pressure, but is also a motive for examinees to review their whole lifestyle including exercise, meals, luxury goods and sleep.
 In short, human dock might possibly bring about an alternation of lifestyle, transformation of health consciousness and sense of values.